jelmerk/hnswlib/hnswlib-spark/README.md

 This does mean you'll have to allocate a lot of cores and memory to the driver.

-The alternative to this is to use this module to shard the index across multiple executors and parallelise the indexing / querying.
+The alternative to this is to use this module to shard the index across multiple executors and parallelize the indexing / querying.
 This may be  faster if you have many executors at your disposal and is appropriate if your dataset won't fit in the driver memory

 Setup